tristantyson/tech.tristantyson.com/_posts/2022-06-03-Windows11VMwareWorkstation.md

 - Open VMware Workstation and go to *File* then *New Virtual Machine.* Select a *Typical* configuration, then *Next*.
 - Select *Installer disc image file (iso)* then navigate to your downloaded Windows 11 ISO, select *Next* when finished.

-Currently VMware Workstation wont detect the operating system on the ISO.
+Currently, VMware Workstation won't detect the operating system on the ISO.
 {: .notice--warning}

 - Select *Microsoft Windows* as the guest operating system, then select *Windows 10 and later x64* for the version.